blawar/incognito/README.md

 # disclaimer
 Always have a nand backup.
 I am not responsible for any bricks or bans.
 Use at your own risk, experimental.

-This application backs up your prodinfo to the SD root, you should keep this backup in a more secure location, and not leave it on the SD card where malicious applications can read it.
+This application backs up your prodinfo to the ``switch`` folder on the SD card, you should keep this backup in a more secure location, and not leave it on the SD card where malicious applications can read it.

+# compiling
+get mbedtls, place it in ``src``, and run ``make``